bsmith89/resume/resume.md

     The College of William \& Mary

 ## Grants and Fellowships ##

+-   [2021-2022] Computational Innovation Post-doctoral Fellowship
+    for my proposal, "Strain-resolved microbiome-wide association studies for the discovery of hidden, microbial drivers of disease", funded for $75,000

 -   [2016-2018] Integrated Training in Microbial Systems (ITiMS) Fellowship co-advised by Dr. Thomas M. Schmidt and Dr. Aaron A. King